Hobajt/strategy2d/README.md

 # Strategy 2d

-My attempts as a 2D strategy game, inspired by Warcraft II.
+My attempts at a 2D strategy game, inspired by Warcraft II.

 **3rd party libraries:**
 * <a href="https://github.com/glfw/glfw">GLFW</a> (3.4)